Rancid (band): Middle years (1997–2003)

 After two years of touring for ...And Out Come the Wolves, Rancid returned to the studio in 1997 to begin recording its fourth studio album, Life Won't Wait, which was released on June 30, 1998.
 The album branched out from Rancid's previous musical styles, and combined punk rock with elements of roots reggae, rockabilly, dub, hip-hop, and funk, drawing comparisons to the Clash's Sandinista!.
 Though the album did not achieve the success of ...And Out Come the Wolves, it has since garnered a strong cult following in recent times.
-During the summer of that year they took part in the Warped Tour 1998.
+During the summer of that year they took part in the Warped Tour 1998, and toured most the year in the US.
 In 1999, Rancid decided to end its seven-year relationship with Epitaph and signed with Armstrong's founded Hellcat Records (which is a sub-label of Epitaph).

 A second self-titled album was released on August 1, 2000 and would be its first album released through Hellcat.
 The album failed to achieve the success of Rancid's previous three albums and reached number 68 on the Billboard charts.
 On the album, the group largely abandoned its ska-punk influences, recording a more hardcore-influenced album.
 The next year the band took part in the Vans Warped 2001 tour.

 The three original members of Rancid released three songs under the name Devil's Brigade in 2002, one on the Give 'Em the Boot III compilation album, and two on a 12-inch vinyl record.
 In March of the same year, a split album with NOFX titled BYO Split Series Volume III was released, in which Rancid covered NOFX songs and NOFX covered Rancid songs.

-After a break from touring in 2001, Rancid returned to the studio with Gurewitz in 2002 to record its sixth studio album, Indestructible, which was released on August 19, 2003 and was their highest-charting album to date, reaching number 15.
+After a break from touring in 2001, Rancid returned to the studio with Gurewitz in 2002 to record its sixth studio album, Indestructible, which was released on August 19, 2003 and was their highest-charting album to date, reaching number 15, selling 51,000 copies in its first week.
 Unlike the band's previous albums, Indestructible was distributed by not only Epitaph/Hellcat but major record label, Warner Bros.
 Records, a move that received some backlash from the band's fans who questioned their loyalty to the independent scene.
 When released, the album didn't feature the Warner logo anywhere on the packaging, a move to hide the major label move from fans.

 The album was warmly received by most critics however met with mixed reviews from fans, some of which felt the album contained a "poppier" sound (some accusing Warner of having an influence on the music) while others felt it was a mixture of ..And Out Come the Wolves and Life Won't Wait.
 The album's music video for the first single, "Fall Back Down" was also met with some criticism from fans due to members of Good Charlotte and Kelly Osbourne making appearances.